NASA Delays First Flight of New SLS Rocket Until 2019

 SLS has always been a make-work program to preserve legacy jobs at Space Shuttle contractors.
 If NASA (or anyone else) has set out to design the best possible heavy-lifter with today's technology, they wouldn't use strap-on SRBs, and probably wouldn't bother with H2/LOX in the first stage either.
 (Just look at the two private companies that are developing heavies -- SpaceX and Blue Origin.)

 I have a running bet with some friends on how many times the SLS will fly (if ever).
-My money's on two flights before i
+My money's on two flights before it gets the axe.